Eoic/AdventOfCode2022/README.md

-# AdventOfCode2022
-Advent of Code 2022 solution in Elixir.
+My Advent of Code 2022 solutions in Elixir.